ay0408/DOSS/README.md

 $\forall x,y \in D^n, d(x,y)= 1 \ \mathrm{and} \ \forall i: \ \ S^{ i  -}(x) \leq e^{\beta} \cdot S^{ i  +}(y) \land S^{ i  +}(x) \leq e^{\beta} \cdot S^{ i  -}(y).$
 (The Proofs.pdf was revised accordingly.)
 Please note that the experiments in this study assumed that the above condition held for the obtained $S^{ i \pm}(x)$.

-In our paper at IEEE CCWC 2026, we modified and improved the current DOSS including the above point and proposed more reliable and useful concepts and algorithms.
+In our paper at IEEE CCWC 2026 on [Enhanced DOSS](https://github.com/ay0408/EnhancedDOSS), we addressed the above issue and proposed more reliable and useful concepts and algorithms.
 A more concise proof was also provided.

 If you find any other important issues or errors, please feel free to contact me!